PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 !!!
 Success "Use of data"

-    Content within the site and descriptions provided are not used to train the AI model.
-In other words, your data does not leave the site.
+    Your input to define the conversation and the resulting student-AI conversations are not shared back to the AI training model.
+In other words, your data does not leave the site and remains secure in our UoY environment.

 There are also various [AI Design Assistant tools](../ultra/ai-da.md) available within Ultra to help you develop static site content.